You’ve probably heard this before: “Good artists copy, great artists steal”.

 Blindly copying work of others will not make you a great designer.
 Working with users will.

-So how do we remix what exists to build a great user experiences?
-To start with, we have to understand key differences between the two kinds of copying in design.
+So how do we remix what exists to build great user experiences?
+To start with, we have to understand the key differences between the two kinds of copying in design.

 The Two Kinds of Copying in Design